akshaybabloo/CPP-Notes/README.md

 A pointer and reference are a type of data type, which is commonly used in C/C++ programming.
 It is a very powerful and confusing concept.
 It will take some time to understand.

-* A pointer can take reference of another variables or a real value
+* A pointer can take reference of another variable or a real value

 Lets understand how identifiers work.
 When we say `int a = 10;`, an integer variable `a` has a value of `10` in the memory.
 When we say `int b = a;`, an integer variable `b` has a copy of variable `a`